eyp-developers/statistics/README.md

 ![example image ga statistics](http://i.imgur.com/DM6zeJS.jpg)

 ***
+## Basics

-## Is `statistics` ready to be used?
+#### Is `statistics` ready to be used?

 Yes, you can now use it for your own session.

 Alternatively, you can help to improve it if you like!
-Submit ideas as issues or contact us for cooperation opportunities.
-We also consider well coded, documented, tested and meaningful pull requests.
+Submit ideas as issues, [via our web-form without an account](https://gitreports.com/issue/eyp-developers/statistics) or contact us for cooperation opportunities.

-## What does it look like at the moment?
+#### What does it look like?

 You can have a look yourself.
 At the moment, the project is available at [stats.eyp.org](https://stats.eyp.org).

-## How can I use `statistics` during my session?
+#### How can I use `statistics` during my session?

-At the moment, you are able to add your session by visiting [stats.eyp.org/create_session/](https://stats.eyp.org/create_session/).
+At the moment, you are able to add your session by visiting [stats.eyp.org/create_session](https://stats.eyp.org/create_session/).

-## How can I run a local copy of `statistics`?

-To run this web app locally, clone the repository, cd into it and execute the following commands.

-`pip install virtualenv`

-`virtualenv .`

-`source bin/activate`

-`pip install -r requirements.txt`

-`python manage.py migrate`

-`python manage.py createsuperuser`

-`python manage.py runserver`

-Please note that this is only a development server which should never be used for production scenarios.

-You can now login to the [admin area of your local development server](http://localhost:8000/admin/) and start creating sample content.

-### Troubleshooting

-If you run into problems try installing the dependencies from `requirements.txt` using `pip install -r requirements.txt` but be aware whether you're in a virtual environment or not.
-We do not want to alter the system's actual environment.
+If you'd like more information fist, please have a look at [our documentation](http://ga-statistics.readthedocs.io).

+## Features

+* Live statistics for your GA
+* Instant, exact vote counts (forget show of hands)
+* More beautiful than a last-minute PowerPoint presentation
+* More valuable than any PowerPoint presentation
+* Completely mobile-optimised
+* Friendly developers who take your feedback seriously

+#### What new features are already planned?

+You can check out our planned features on our [kanban board](http://waffle.io/eyp-developers/statistics).

-## I would like to have a new feature!
+#### I would like to have a new feature!

 Please feel free to share your ideas!
 We'd love to hear them!
 Just add them to the issues of the project.
-You can also inquire about becoming a member of EYP Developers by contacting any of the projects maintainers.
+If you don't have a GitHub account, you can submit ideas [here](https://gitreports.com/issue/eyp-developers/statistics).

+## Stuff for nerds
+#### How can I run a local copy of `statistics`?

+To run `statistics` locally, please check out [our documentation](http://ga-statistics.readthedocs.io/en/latest/selfhosting/introduction.html).

-## How can I help to help make `statistics` better?
+#### How can I help to help make `statistics` better?
 You can of course send pull requests which contain features.
 Please make sure to contact us first to make sure that we can accept your feature into the master repository.

+## Stuff for newcomers
-## I don't know how I got here, what is all of this?
+#### I don't know how I got here, what is all of this?

 If you don't know what the `EYP` (European Youth Parliament) is, read through our [Wikipedia Article](http://en.wikipedia.org/wiki/European_Youth_Parliament) or visit our [website](http://eyp.org).